True-PTX-web banner

 TRUE-PTX is a comprehensive study comparing Paclitaxel Drug-Eluting and bare device treatment for Peripheral Artery Disease (PAD) using real-world data*.
 This analysis, which includes over 10,000 patients in the United States, examines 12-month amputation and readmission rates.

-This large-scale, near-real-time clinical evidence leveraging Truveta aggregated electronic health record (EHR) data shows that PAD treatment with paclitaxel drug-eluting devices may reduce the risk of amputation and readmission vs. treatment with non-drug devices.
+This large-scale, near-real-time clinical evidence leveraging Truveta aggregated electronic health record (EHR) data shows that PAD treatment with paclitaxel drug-eluting devices may reduce the risk of amputation and readmission vs. treatment with non-drug devices, potentially reducing associated healthcare costs.

 Treatment with a non-DE device increases odds for any amputation by